McDevon/taxman-playdate/README.md

 ## How to use

 An XCode project is provided, but the project can be developed with other code editors as well.
 All game code should be placed inside `game` directory.
 All assets should be placed in `assets` directory.
+The `launcher_images` directory within the assets is special and contains the icons and launcher images for the game.

 To set the name of the project, edit the `pdxinfo` file in the assets directory.